gaearon/react-hot-loader/getstarted.md

 #### Meteor

-*   If you're using [webpack:webpack](https://atmospherejs.com/webpack/webpack), you can follow the webpack instructions, or ask for help in [this](https://forums.meteor.com/t/use-webpack-with-meteor-simply-by-adding-packages-meteor-webpack-1-0-is-out/18819) forum post.
+*   If you're using [webpack:webpack](https://atmospherejs.com/webpack/webpack), you can follow the Webpack instructions, or ask for help in [this](https://forums.meteor.com/t/use-webpack-with-meteor-simply-by-adding-packages-meteor-webpack-1-0-is-out/18819) forum post.

 *   Otherwise, for HMR in "native" Meteor, type: `meteor remove ecmascript && meteor add gadicc:ecmascript-hot` or see the [README](https://github.com/gadicc/meteor-hmr#readme) for more details.
 There are also some Meteor-specific RHLv3 install instructions [here](https://github.com/gadicc/meteor-hmr/blob/master/docs/React_Hotloading.md).

-### Step 2/3: Using HMR to replace the root component
+### Step 2 (of 3): Using HMR to replace the root component

-When the HMR runtime receives an updated module, it first checks to see if the module knows how to update itself, and then ascends the import/require chain, looking for a parent module that can accept the update.
-We want our root component to be able to accept an update from any child component.
+To update components when changes occur, you need to add some code to your main client entry point file.

-If your client entry point looks like this:
+If your entry point looks like this, where `<RootContainer>` is your app's top-level component:

 ```js
 import React from 'react';